Blog/CRM

 Biggest mistake when it comes to using HubSpot CRM as a mid-market business?

-- Expecting Low Costs—Signing up for HubSpot for the first year with a 90% discount, expecting it to be a cost-friendly CRM solution. 😅 HubSpot can easily cost $30–$50k per year in software costs alone after the first year, especially if your company is using the marketing automation suite.
+1. Expecting Low CostsSigning up for HubSpot for the first year with a 90% discount, expecting it to be a cost-friendly CRM solution. 😅 HubSpot can easily cost $30–$50k per year in software costs alone after the first year, especially if your company is using the marketing automation suite.

-Check out these other CRM solutions instead if this happens to be you.
+Check out the best CRMs instead if that happens to you.

 Salesforce